zk7/faulds/README.md

 ### OS Signatures

-The data files containing the OS and Internet signatures have mostly the same text format.
-For the files in the multi-platform folder, this is format:
+The data files containing the OS and Internet signatures have the same text format:

     int id
     int tcp_window